Acid rain: Definition

-A variety of natural and human-made sources contribute to the acidity.
-For example nitric acid produced by electric discharge in the atmosphere such as lightning.
-The usual anthropogenic sources are sulfur dioxide and nitrogen oxide.
+A variety of natural and human-made sources contribute to the acidity of precipitations.
+For example nitric acid is produced by electric discharges in the atmosphere such as in lightnings.
+The usual anthropogenic sources of acid deposition are sulfur dioxide and nitrogen oxide.
 They react with water (as does carbon dioxide) to give solutions with pH < 5.
 Occasional pH readings in rain and fog water of well below 2.4 have been reported in industrialized areas.

 History

 Acid rain was first systematically studied in Europe in the 1960s, in the United States and Canada in 1970s, and in India in the late 1980s.

 In Europe

-The corrosive effect of polluted, acidic city air on limestone and marble was noted in the 17th century by John Evelyn, who remarked upon the poor condition of the Arundel marbles.
+The corrosive effect of polluted, acidic air of London on limestone and marble was noted in the 17th century by John Evelyn, who remarked upon the poor condition of the Arundel marbles.

 Since the Industrial Revolution, emissions of sulfur dioxide and nitrogen oxides into the atmosphere have increased.
 In 1852, Robert Angus Smith was the first to show the relationship between acid rain and atmospheric pollution in Manchester, England.
 Smith coined the term "acid rain" in 1872.

-In the late 1960s, scientists began widely observing and studying the phenomenon.
-At first, the main focus in this research lay on local effects of acid rain.
-Waldemar Christofer Brøgger was the first to acknowledge long-distance transportation of pollutants crossing borders from the United Kingdom to Norway – a problem systematically studied by Brynjulf Ottar in the 1970s.
+As soon as the 1960s, European scientists began widely observing and studying the phenomenon.
+In 1955 two Swedish scientists had already quoted that "the precipitation over Sweden as a whole is definitely more acid than the CO2 equilibrium alone would permit".
+At first, the main focus in this research laid on local effects of acid rain.
+Waldemar Christofer Brøgger was the first to acknowledge long-distance transportation of pollutants crossing borders from the United Kingdom to Norway.
+Near a century later this problem was systematically studied by Brynjulf Ottar in the 1970s.
 Ottar's work was strongly influenced by Swedish soil scientist Svante Odén, who had drawn widespread attention to Europe's acid rain problem in popular newspapers and wrote a landmark paper on the subject in 1968.